Psychology Schools in Hawaii

 Chaminade University of Honolulu

 Chaminade University of Honolulu offers a Master of Science in Counseling Psychology (MSCP) program.
-Chaminade U prepares students for jobs in schools or the community, assisting children, youth, and adults by emphasizing common core areas in three emphases: school counseling, mental health counseling, and marriage and family counseling.
-Courses include School Counseling and Exceptional Children, Abnormal Psychology, Life Span Development, Cross-Cultural Counseling, Psychological Tests and Measurements, Statistics, Research, and Evaluation, and Counseling Theories.
-The last three terms of the program are spent in a clinical, preparing students in a real-world counseling setting.
 Concentrations are offered in School Counseling, Mental Health Counseling, and Marriage and Family Counseling.
 All concentrations are comprised of 60 credit hours.
+Chaminade’s program prepares students for jobs in schools or the community, assisting children, youth, and adults by emphasizing three common core areas: school counseling, mental health counseling, and marriage and family counseling.
+Courses include School Counseling and Exceptional Children, Abnormal Psychology, Life Span Development, Cross-Cultural Counseling, Psychological Tests and Measurements, Statistics, Research, and Evaluation, and Counseling Theories.
+The last three terms of the program are spent in a clinical practicum, preparing students in a real-world counseling setting.

 Schools with Psychology Degree Programs in Hawaii